rdegges/rdegges-blog/articles/2011/how-to-not-be-lean.md

 incredibly horrible sinking feeling in my stomach when I ran that update command.

+#### Tags

+programming

+#### 14251 views and 1 response

+-   Apr 30 2011, 8:46 PM

+    Javin Paul (Facebook) responded:

+    you are brave man :) Production environment is always most critical and I avoid toughing it unit its absolutely necessary just because of human careless nature imagine you have two putty window opened is test and other is production and you run remove command in production while you thinking you are running it on stage. this can quite possible and happened so just avoid touching production and if necessary be careful.

+    Javin\
+     [10 tips on using find command in Unix][]

+  [Previous]: ../../../posts/2011/04/the-perfect-django-settings-file.html
+  [Index]: ../../../index-5.html
+  [Next]: ../../../posts/2011/04/2011-yearly-goals-update-1.html
   [freeradius]: http://freeradius.org/ "FreeRADIUS"
   [rackspace]: http://www.rackspace.com/index.php "rackspace"
   [puppet]: http://www.puppetlabs.com/ "puppet"
   [monit]: http://mmonit.com/monit/ "monit"
+  [10 tips on using find command in Unix]: http://javarevisited.blogspot.com/2011/03/10-find-command-in-unix-examples-basic.html